treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. **Check branches:** the aspiring interns should create a new branch every time when they start working on a new issue (one issue per one pull request)

     `Warning: they should not work on their master branch!`

+1. **Check the raw.githack link:** please check the raw.githack link as everything looks good and is working.
+It should be in this pattern `https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md`.
 1. **Review files:** you can comment, approve, and request changes in the 'Files Changed'.
 For this step, you should take your time to review a file.
 Do not rush :)
-1. **Check the raw.githack link:** the raw.githack link is very important for us for reviewing interns' works.
-It should be in this pattern `https://raw.githack.com/YourUserName/YourUserName.github.io/YourBranchName/#!pages/vi/profiles/YourUserName.md`.

-Every time you comment on an issue or review a pull request, message those involved on the Gitter chat with a link to the issue / pull request.
+Every time you comment on an issue or review a pull request, message those involved on the Gitter chat with a link to the issue or the pull request.
+So an aspiring intern can see a comment.
 For example:
 ```
-@username_of_intern please see my comments (URL link of the issue or pull request)
+@username_of_intern please see my comment (URL link of the issue or pull request)
 ```
 Also, if you find any issue that must be addressed with a pull request, do not forget to use the Request changes option when starting your review.